abisola-joy/Intelligent-Service-Recommendation-Engine/README.md

 4. Experiment with different similarity measures to observe how they affect the generated recommendations.
 5. Provide feedback or suggestions for improving the recommendation engine.

-## Contributing
-Contributions to this project are welcome!
-If you have any ideas, suggestions, or bug fixes, feel free to open an issue or submit a pull request.

-Please ensure that your contributions adhere to the project's coding standards and guidelines.

 ## Acknowledgements
 - This project was developed as part of Sheffield Hallam University's course on Big Data Analytics.
-- Special thanks to the instructors for their valuable feedback and support.